-It will not be easy- but we can do it if we follow these five simple rules and if we promise to catch ourselves when we break one of the rules.
+It will not be easy- but we can do it if we follow these 5 simple rules to maintain harmony at home and if we promise to catch ourselves when we break one rule.

-My only objective in writing this article is to provide five simple rules that will ensure that our time together at home is not a cycle of frustrations, anger, resentment, regret, and apologies only to watch the cycle repeat itself the following day!
+My only aim in writing this article is to provide five simple rules that will ensure that our time together at home is not a cycle of frustrations, anger, resentment, regret, and apologies, only to watch the cycle repeat itself the following day!

 Rule # 1 Consider the Source of your Anger before Reacting.

-Before you respond in anger to any situation, count to 5 and ask yourself, “is my anger caused by the action taken by my family member or by Covid-19?”
+Before you respond in anger to any situation, count to 5 and ask yourself, “is my anger caused by the action taken by my family member or by something else?”

-For example: am I really outraged because my child did not put his plate in the sink AGAIN or am I frustrated in general because of the situation?
+For example: am I really outraged because my child did not put his plate in the sink AGAIN or am I frustrated because my manager changed their mind about the project for the tenth time?
 I am not saying that we should completely relax the rules and allow our children to become slobs.
 I am merely encouraging us (me before anyone else) to let go of the small irritants.
 Don’t sweat the small stuff.
-Relaxing the rules just a bit will give everyone more room to interact more peacefully.
+Relaxing the rules will give everyone more room to interact more peacefully.

 Rule # 2 No Flashbacks Allowed.

-For example, this is probably not the best time to discuss, yet again, how our significant other’s 3rd cousin by marriage was somewhat rude during a supper 15 years ago and our significant other was not as offended as we were, knowing fully well that every time this topic comes up, it does not end well!
+For example, movie night is probably not the best time to discuss, yet again, how our significant other’s 3rd cousin by marriage was rude during a supper 15 years ago and our significant other was not as offended as we were, knowing fully well that every time this topic comes up, it does not end well!

-Covid-19 is not the time to rehash old fights.
-It is not the time to “talk about that subject we have been meaning to talk about”, but that will surely end in a fight.
-It is time to remember happy memories.
-Take out the photo albums, watch family videos, enjoy reliving those moments.
+Family time is not the time to rehash old fights.
+It is not the time to “talk about that subject we have been meaning to talk about,” but that will surely end in a fight.
+Family time is the time to remember happy memories.
+Take out the photo albums, watch family videos, enjoy reliving those moments instead.

 Rule # 3 Don’t Add More Items to the “To-Do List”.

-Just because your significant other promised to fix, paint, change, rotate or modify ANYTHING once upon a time, three years ago, and has not yet, the odds are that the promise will not be fulfilled during the quarantine.
-I am not saying we should not GENTLY remind our significant other of their pledge; I am just suggesting that after six reminders, it will probably not get done so we might as well eliminate another source of friction.
+Just because your significant other promised to fix, paint, change, rotate or change ANYTHING once upon a time, three years ago, and has not yet, the odds are that they will not fulfil the promise when their defenses are down while swallowing the last bite of a delicious family meal.
+I am not saying we should not GENTLY remind our significant other of their pledge; I am just suggesting that after the sixth reminder; we let a month pass by before another reminder.

-If possible, and depending on the layout of your home, take 30 minutes every day to sit by yourself, away from the rest of the family.
+If possible, take 30 minutes every day to sit by yourself, away from the rest of the family.
 Live in an apartment?
 No problem, go to the bathroom and take a bubble bath!

 I wrote an article about avoiding conflict during Christmas and this section stood out: